tymtox4/reboot-switch-raspi/README.md

-# Reboot Raspi4B using a Physical Button
+# Reboot Raspberry Pi 4B using a Physical Button
-You can reboot your Raspberry Pi 4B using a physical switch connected to GPIO pin of the device.
+You can reboot your Raspberry Pi 4B using a physical switch connected to a GPIO pin of the device.
-This programme is based on this blog: [Please check it out](https://gpiozero.readthedocs.io/en/stable/recipes.html#shutdown-button).
+The main programme is based on this page: [Please check it out](https://gpiozero.readthedocs.io/en/stable/recipes.html#shutdown-button).

 Install the follwing python modules: gpiozero, lgpio
 ```sh